Understanding Saint Barthélemy's Climate

 Beach and Water Sports (December to April)

-March's slightly stronger winds attract experienced windsurfers to Grand Saline Beach.
-February's gentler conditions suit beginners and families seeking relaxed beach days.
+Steady trade winds in both February and March attract windsurfers to Grand Saline Beach, while the calm conditions suit beginners and families seeking relaxed beach days.

 Hiking and Land Exploration (February and March)